equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.0.4 =
+* Update policy page sanitize logic to allow for undefined value

 = 1.0.3 =
 * Minor bug fixes to activation redirect and quick edit post updating
 * Image map missing alternative text error if only a space is present